Rich, Homemade Butter Pecan Ice Cream

 This recipe came on kinda randomly.
 In fact, I don’t even know what made me decide to make it.
-I knew if I was gonna do it, it had to be done right.
+If I was going to do it, I had to do it right.

-Butter pecan is one of my dad’s favorite ice cream.
-In fact, it might be the only one I remember him eating beside’s a scoop of vanilla with his apple pie.
+Butter pecan is one of my dad’s favorite ice creams.
+In fact, it might be the only one I remember him eating beside a scoop of vanilla with his apple pie.

 My first batch was a little too sweet.
 And let me be clear, that was not me saying that.
 Because it is near impossible that anything is ever too sweet for me.

-But the hubs said that it was too sweet and so I made a few modifications and I got it just right!
+But the hubs said that it was too sweet, so I made a few modifications, and I got it just right!

-So let me share with you just what I did, so you can get in the kitchen and made you some rich homemade butter pecan ice cream too!
+So let me share with you just what I did, so you can get in the kitchen and make yourself some rich homemade, and the absolute best butter pecan ice cream too!

-Ingredients Needed To Make The Best Butter Pecan Ice Cream Ever
+Ingredients To Make The Best Butter Pecan Ice Cream

 - heavy cream